 - Who can I contact to find out more information about those ministries?

 To help you answer those questions we developed a Ministry Opportunities Catalog.
 It includes the numerous ministries available in our church.
 The information about each ministry includes a brief description of each ministry, a schedule of time for the ministry, where it is done, and who to contact for more information.
-You can download a copy by clicking on LUMC Ministry Opportunities Catalog.
+You may download a copy by clicking on LUMC Ministry Opportunities Catalog.